LostInZoom/eye_tracking/README.md

 Python code for processing eye tracking data.

-# Conseil d’utilisation de l’eye tracker :
+# How to use the Pupil Labs eye tracker :

-## 1  Ouverture du logiciel
+## 1  Opening the software
-Ouvrir l’application pupil capture et brancher l’eye-tracker.
+Open the pupil capture application and connect the eye-tracker.
 ## 2 Calibration :
-### 2.1 Calibration sur l’oeil
+### 2.1 Calibration on the eye
-Pour chacun des yeux, il est nécessaire de régler manuellement les caméras qui filment les yeux.
-Un cercle bleu doit apparaître sur le retour de la caméra comme le montre l'image suivante ou alors un cercle bleu clair pour que la caméra soit bien placé.
+For each of the eyes, it is necessary to manually adjust the cameras that film the eyes.
+A blue circle should appear on the camera return as shown in the following image or a light blue circle so that the camera is in the right position.

 ![ ](image/eye_calibration.png)
-### 2.2 Calibration de la lunette
+### 2.2 Calibration of the glasses
-La calibration de la lunette se fait à l’aide de l’interface de Pupil Capture.
-Pour lancer la calibration il faut sélectionner la partie suivante :
+The calibration of the glasses is done using the Pupil Capture interface.
+To start the calibration you have to select the following part:
  ![ ](image/icone_calibration.png)

-Il faudra par la suite observer les cinq cibles qui apparaîtront sur l’écran en **gardant la tête immobile**.
+You will then have to observe the five targets that appear on the screen by **keeping your head still**.
-### 2.3 Test de la calibration
+### 2.3 Testing the calibration
-Il est important de tester la calibration après l’avoir faite.
-Il se peut qu’il y ait un certain décalage.
-Pour cela il faut regarder un point particulier et regarder la différence entre la réalité et le retour montré par le logiciel.
+It is important to test the calibration after you have done it.
+It is possible that there is some discrepancy.
+To do this, look at a particular point and look at the difference between the reality and the feedback shown by the software.
 Faire photo
-### 2.4 Point important sur la calibration
+### 2.4 Important point on calibration
-La calibration de l’appareil est très fine il est donc important de ne pas toucher le dispositif après calibration.
-S’il est touché il est important de recommencer la calibration.
+The calibration of the device is very fine so it is important not to touch the device after calibration.
+If it is touched it is important to repeat the calibration.
-## 3 Mesures
+## 3 Measures
-### 3.1 Définition d’une surface
+### 3.1 Definition of a surface
-Pour ajouter une surface il est nécessaire de rajouter des marqueurs pour la définir qui sont trouvables à l’adresse suivante : [marqueur](https://docs.pupil-labs.com/core/software/pupil-capture/?fbclid=IwAR1PUK2bf_XjfQKnOZtizlDN2OwXjR4twMVRD_qI-99Ei6HBlZOrZVcUBUw#surface-tracking).
-Ils doivent être positionnés sur la surface à définir comme le montre l’exemple suivant.
+To add a surface it is necessary to add markers to define it which can be found at the following address : [markers](https://docs.pupil-labs.com/core/software/pupil-capture/?fbclid=IwAR1PUK2bf_XjfQKnOZtizlDN2OwXjR4twMVRD_qI-99Ei6HBlZOrZVcUBUw#surface-tracking).
+They must be positioned on the surface to be defined as shown in the following example.

 ![ ](image/marqueurs.png)

-Avant de lancer l’acquisition il faut vérifier si les marqueurs sont bien détectés.
-Les marqueurs doivent être surlignés en vert comme l’exemple ci-dessus.
-De plus pour être sûr que les marqueurs vont être bien détectés durant l’acquisition, il est nécessaire d’avoir un **bon éclairage**.
+Before starting the acquisition, check that the markers are detected.
+The markers should be highlighted in green as in the example above.
+In addition, to be sure that the markers will be detected during the acquisition, it is necessary to have a **good lighting**.
-### 3.2 L’acquisition
+### 3.2 The acquisition
-Pour lancer l’acquisition il faut sélectionner le bouton suivant :
+To start the acquisition, select the following button:
  ![ ](image/icone_R.png)

-Le même bouton est utiliser pour stopper l'acquisition.
+The same button is used to stop the acquisition.

-## 4 post traitement
+## 4 post processing
-Les différentes étapes sont aussi réalisables avec Pupil Player avant le lancement de l’enregistrement
+The different steps can also be done with Pupil Player before the recording is launched
-### 4.1 Emplacement des fichiers
+### 4.1 File location
-Les fichiers se situent dans un dossier recordings
+The files are located in a recordings folder
-### 4.2 Création d’une surface
+### 4.2 Creating a surface
-Il est possible qu’une surface soit déjà présente.
-Elle peut s’être ajoutée lors de l’enregistrement.
+It is possible that a surface is already present.
+It may have been added during the recording process.
-Pour ajouter une surface il faut dans un premier temps activé *Surface tracker* dans  *plugin manager*.
+To add a surface you must first activate *Surface tracker* in *plugin manager*.
  ![ ](image/surface_traker.png)

-Une fois activé on peut accéder à l’onglet *surface tracker* afin de gérer les surfaces.
-Il est possible d’en ajouter et d’en supprimer.
+Once activated, you can access the *surface tracker* tab to manage surfaces.
+It is possible to add and delete them.

-### 4.3 Les points de fixation
+### 4.3 Fixing points
-Il faut aussi activer les points de fixation  dans *plugin manager*.
+You must also activate the fixation points in *plugin manager*.
   ![ ](image/fixation_det.png)

-Une fois dans l’onglet *Fixation detector* il faut paramétrer les points de fixation.
+Once in the *Fixation detector* tab, the fixation points must be set.
   ![ ](image/param-fix.png)

 ### 4.4 Export
- Il est possible d’exporter en sélectionnant le bouton suivant ou appuyer sur la touche *e*.

-L'emplacement des fichiers par rapport à la surface se situent : *recordings\000\exports\000\surfaces*
+ It is possible to export by selecting the following button or pressing the *e* key.

+The location of the files in relation to the surface are : *recordings\000\exports\000\surfaces*

-# Les différents programmes :
+# The different programs :
-Frame_identification.py : permet d’extraire les frames qui possèdent un point de fixation et de la découper selon une surface
+Frame_identification.py : allows to extract the frames which have a point of fixation and to cut it according to a surface

-En entrée :
+As input:
-dans un dossier recordings :
+In a recordings folder :
 - "world_timestamps.csv"
 - "world.mp4"
 - "fixations_on_surface_Surface 1.csv"
 - "marker_detections.csv"

-sortie:
-- dans /frame :  les frames extraites qui possédent un point fixe
+output:
+- in /frame: the extracted frames that have a fixed point
-- frame/surface_frame : les frames découpées sur la surface
+- frame/surface_frame: the frames cut on the surface

-Transpose_coordinate.py : permet d’obtenir les coordonnées en Lambert 93 des points de fixation par rapport à la carte affichée.

-Il faut regler les paramétres :  box_coordinate et box_carte.
+Transpose_coordinate.py : allows to obtain the coordinates in Lambert 93 of the fixation points in relation to the displayed map.

+You have to set the parameters: box_coordinate and box_map.

-En entrée :
+As input :
-dans un dossier transpose :
+in a transpose file :
 - "fixations_on_surface_Surface 1.csv"

-sortie:
+- "world_timestamps.csv"
+- "infoplayer.json"

+output:
-- dans /transpose : coord_fixation_on_map_.csv
+- in /transpose : coord_fixation_on_map_.csv